 No. If you have made edits to a piece of writing, you need to proofread it separately in another sweep.

 Copyediting naturally involves proofreading for mistakes, but it’s not the sole focus.
-When I proofread, 100% of my attention is on finding and fixing typographical errors.
+When I proofread, 100% of my attention is on finding and fixing typographical or design-related errors.

 Is there a difference between copyediting, copy-editing and copy editing?